Achillea millefolium L.

 Bloom Time: June to September

 Achillea millefolum is a flowering plant with branched, bright green stalks at the peak.
 It grows up to 2.6 feet (80 cm) tall.
 Leaves are alternately arranged and hairy.
-The white flower heads are about 0.12 inch (3 mm) wide, 0.2 inches (5 mm) long and are combined in thyroid tassel.
+The white flower heads are about 0.12 inches (3 mm) wide, 0.2 inches (5 mm) long, and are combined in thyroid tassel.

 How to Grow and Care

 It is most often propagated by division, so chances are you'll buy your Yarrow as a plant.
 Space your plants 12 to 24 inches (30 to 60 cm) apart if you're planting more than one plant.

 You can also start your Yarrow from seed.
 Start seeds indoors about six to eight weeks before your last frost date.
 Sow the seeds in moist, regular potting soil.
 The seeds should just barely be covered by the potting soil.
 Place the pot with the seeds in a sunny and warm location.

 Depending on the conditions, the seeds should germinate in 14 to 21 days.
 You can speed up the germination by covering the top of the pot with plastic wrap to keep in moisture and heat.
 Remove the plastic wrap once the seeds have sprouted.